Greyhound Canada

-In October 2021, FlixBus announced the acquisition of Greyhound, including Greyhound Canada.

-In June 2022, Trailways of New York severed its 25-year alliance with Greyhound, ending all interlining and codeshares.

 Timeline

 1921: John Learmonth started a Nelson–Willow Point passenger and freight service in the West Kootenay region of southeastern BC.

 1922: Learmonth extended the service eastward to the Balfour area.
 In a 1923 timetable, Old's Stage was the trading name, which operated a 15-person jitney service, connected by a river crossing to the Procter steamboat landing.
 On reopening for the 1924 season, the trading name changed to Learmonth.

 1925: Before the establishment of the Harrop Cable Ferry, Learmonth switched his route westward to Trail.
 Learmonth is believed to have started the new Nelson–Procter service via the ferry.

 1928: Learmonth commenced a Nelson–Kaslo service, driven by Herb Harrop.
 Serving the routes from Nelson were a 20-seat Pierce-Arrow bus named Marjorie to Trail, Muriel to Kaslo, and Patricia to Slocan City.

 1929: Roosevelt (Speed) Olson formed Kootenay Valley Transportation Co.
 (KVT) to take over the three routes, having bought the business the previous November.
 Learmonth was district superintendent until retirement in 1965.
 KVT started a Nelson–Salmo–Spokane service.
 KVT purchased the J. Motherwell operations, the only remaining bus line in the district.
 Canadian Greyhound Coaches BC (CGBC) was registered.
 Speed's brother Barney and George B. Fay joined this expanding venture.
 W.L.
 Watson sold the partners Foothills Transportation Co.
 (FT), which operated Calgary–Nanton, Alberta.

 1930: The shareholders formed Canadian Greyhound Coaches (CGC) in Alberta to create a route network within that province and to manage all existing operations.
 Barney Olson founded Canadian Yelloway Lines to assume the Calgary–Edmonton route when Brewster Transport lost the franchise.
 The partners amalgamated this business and their other ones as Central Canadian Greyhound Lines (CCG).
 The Alberta and BC operations became connected by a through service, but passengers initially had to change buses at the Crowsnest Pass border.
 Using interline agreements with two Washington-based companies, a Calgary–Edmonton–Spokane–Seattle through service was established.
 Canadian Greyhound Lines (CG) was formed for Ontario operations.

 1931: CCG created interline services with other Alberta and Western US operators.
 When Greyhound USA sued to restrain CCG from using the Greyhound name, lengthy negotiations began.